 Another product you can consider purchasing and using in your garden or yard is organic mulch.
 However, there are items that you’ll want to avoid, such as: chemical fertilizers, pesticides, and herbicides.

 Are you still actively searching for other ways to save and be more eco-friendly?
 Try these various tips:

 - Let lawn clippings stay on the ground instead of bagging them, as they will decompose and add a range of nutrients to the area

 - Try buying mulch in bulk to avoid unneeded plastic bags

 - Make sure to recycle all lawn and garden items that can be recycles

 - Do you have neighbors who enjoy taking care of their yard or garden?
 Perhaps you could share various tools, specifically larger ones.

 You may discover that “going green” takes a little bit of time and work, but the end result is completely worth it.
 After all, don’t you want to help save the environment?
-Once you get in a routine and become use to the idea of practicing eco-friendly methods, you will quickly discover the simplicity of it all.
+Once you get into a routine and become used to the idea of practicing eco-friendly methods, you will quickly discover the simplicity of it all.
 Not only will your yard or garden look good, but you’ll feel relieved knowing you did your part to help make the earth a better place.